aricRach/Multi-Trade/README.md

 In order to show the available items to the user and allow them to select the objects they want over their object, we will display two lists - one of which will be a list of all the objects except the user's item, and the other will be the list of the items  I would like to receive. when wish list is empty at first and we can drag the items we would like to receive to it,In addition we can change the order of the items in the wish list to determine the order of preference.
 If the user regret and want his item he need to click submit when the wish list is empty.

++ Finally, when the ranking time ends, the algorithm starts running.
+Shortly afterwards the participants will be notified by email that there are results, if you are lucky, you will receive an item you wanted and in the worst case you will stay with your item.

  ![Watch the video](https://thumbs.gfycat.com/CapitalDimpledHoneyeater-size_restricted.gif)

 + The algorithm can work for a large number of users whenever there is a cycle in the graph which has x people and x items which each wants the other's items, the algorithm will find the largest cycle and then will make the exchange and will continue searching for more cycles for the items that was not exchanged yet.
 In the "worst case" for a participant, he will stay with his current item.